Too Much Chlorine in Your Hot Tub - How to Reduce Chlorine Levels in a Hot Tub

 Does Lemon Juice Neutralize Chlorine?

 Lemon juice contains a considerable amount of vitamin C, so when used in large amounts, it can be helpful to remove excess chlorine instantly.
 However, it might be a bit difficult and expensive to get enough pure lemon juice that'll considerably affect sanitizer levels.
-Use a test kit to check the chlorine level after using lemon juice, and if it doesn't fix it, try using another method.
+Use a test kit to check the chlorine level after using lemon juice to fix it, and if it doesn't work, try using another method.

 Will Baking Soda Lower Chlorine Levels In A Hot Tub?

-If the pH level of your hot tub is below 7.0, it's recommended you add 4lbs of baking soda to tone down the acidity of the water.
+If the pH level of your hot tub water is below 7.0, we recommend you add 4lbs of baking soda.
+This will raise the acidity level of the water.

 Does Hydrogen Peroxide Lower Chlorine Level?

-High chlorine levels can be naturally controlled using hydrogen peroxide (an oxidizer), but be sure to get the one specially designed for hot tubs, so you can go in for a soak after you have completed the process.
+High chlorine levels can be naturally controlled using hydrogen peroxide (an oxidizer), but be sure to get the one specially designed for hot tubs.
+Get the correct one, and you can go in for a soak after you have completed the process.
 People assume that you can use hydrogen peroxide at any time, but that's not true.
 Using hydrogen peroxide will be a waste of time if the pH level isn't higher than 7.

 It's an inexpensive way to reduce chlorine levels in a few seconds without ruining the soft surfaces of your hot tub